adriangalilea/e-id/README.md

 ## todo

+- [ ] feat: every social component integration should be a component that handles if it's editing or visualising, if visualising is where I'll add analytics
 - [ ] feat: edit cusotm order
 - [ ] feat: edit higlight
 - [ ] feat: how to add emoji domain to twitter